Jamie Benn Game Preview: Stars vs. Flames

 Benn Season Stats Insights

-- Benn has averaged 15:14 of ice time this season (with a plus-minus rating of +4).

-- Benn has a goal in four of 18 contests this season, but no multi-goal games so far.
+- Benn has a goal in four games this year through 20 games played, but has not had multiple goals in any of those games.

-- Benn has a point in nine games this season (out of 18), including multiple points four times.
+- Benn has a point in 10 of 20 games this season, with multiple points in five of them.

-- Benn has an assist in seven of 18 games so far this season, with multiple assists in two of them.
+- Benn has an assist in eight of 20 games played this season, including multiple assists three times.

-- Benn's odds on his points prop carry an implied probability of 52.4% that he hits the over.
+- The implied probability is 47.6% that Benn hits the over on his points over/under based on the odds.

-- There is a 36.4% chance of Benn having more than 0.5 assists, based on the moneyline odds.
+- Benn has an implied probability of 33.9% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.